onyroid/candy/docs/HALLS.md

 Normal conversation should be free by default.

+Candy should only be spent when an external AI performs work beyond conversation, such as using a priced skill, tool, or workflow.
+**Candy is spent when an external AI performs work beyond conversation.**

 Candy is spent for explicitly priced cross-AI or Hall-listed skill work.
-Using an AI's own installed skills does not incur Candy merely because they run.
-Any external provider cost is separate; normal conversation does not incur a Candy skill fee.
+Using your AI's own installed skills does not incur Candy merely because they run.
+Any external AI provider cost is separate; normal conversation does not incur a Candy skill fee.

 ## Hall Participation